ARI.Software Docs

 Backup Before Updating

-Before pulling an update, make sure you have a recent backup all ARI files including:
+Before pulling an update, make sure you have a recent backup of all ARI files including:

 • Your modules-custom/ directory